log4cplus/log4cplus/README.md

 ported to and tested on the following platforms:

   - Linux/AMD64 with 4.8.1 (Ubuntu/Linaro 4.8.1-10ubuntu9)
-  - Windows 7 with MS Visual Studio 2013
+  - Windows/AMD64 with GCC version 4.8.2 (x86_64-posix-seh-rev3, Built by
+    MinGW-W64 project) using CMake build system

 The testing on the above listed platforms has been done at some point in time with some version of source.
 Continuous testing is done only